 Returning home from the hospital can be stressful for the older adult for many reasons.
 In most cases, the patient has been 100 percent dependent on hospital staff and the shift to life at home with less help can be cause for anxiety.
 While it is a relief to be going home, they may be afraid of how they will manage alone.
 The trauma of the illness coupled with the care transition can be frightening to both the patient and their loved ones.
-Their children might be afraid to let them suddenly fend for themselves and they may be too proud to admit to needing the additional help.
+Their children might be afraid to let them suddenly fend for themselves.
+Alternatively, seniors may be too proud to admit to needing the additional help.
 Fortunately, hospitals do not discharge anyone without the discharge planning social worker signing off on it.
 It is the discharge planners job to make sure everything is in place when the patient arrives home.

 Whether it was a fall that has left them with reduced mobility or just recuperating from surgery, assistance with moving a patient and catering to their needs is essential for preventing additional injuries.
 Unfortunately, one in five Medicare recipients is re-admitted to the hospital within 30 days of discharge.
-A hospital re-admission is costly physically, emotionally and financially and a trend is long underway to avoid this at all cost.
+A hospital re-admission is costly physically, emotionally and financially.
+A trend is long underway to avoid this at all cost.
 Proper planning and education can help.

 The discharge planner works with the family to ensure continuity of care in terms of any home care, treatments and therapies.
-While many of the elderly can be independent with respect to a certain amount of care, they may need assistance with some of the activities of daily living such as bathing and dressing.
+While many of the elderly can be independent with respect to a certain amount of care, they may need assistance.
+Common areas for help include assisting in the activities of daily living such as bathing and dressing.
 A home health aide is great for the transitional stage.
 You can hire one for more hours at the beginning and lessen them once the patient is stronger and more independent.

 Transition to Home

-Transitioning from the hospital to home can seem daunting, but consulting the right professionals can make the process seamless and as stress-free as possible.
+Transitioning from the hospital to home can seem daunting.
+However, consulting the right professionals such as discharge planning can make the process seamless and as stress-free as possible.